iAmMe27/WoD/CommonIssues.md

 You can now build your desired settlement layout.

+### I can't move my mouse in the main menu
+Your game is probably detecting a controller.
+Unplug your controllers and controller-receivers from your system.

+If the problem still persists, or you don't have any controllers plugged in, it is possible that one of your USB devices identifies as a controller to Windows.

+In this case, edit your fallout4prefs.ini in MO2 and change bGamepadEnable to the following:
+`bGamepadEnable = 0`

 ## Quests

 #### Nick Valentine won't talk to me about a missing child!